Howard-Tilton-Library/twitter-workshop/README.md

     cd c:\Users\your-user-name\Desktop\twitter-workshop-master

 where you need to replace your-user-name with your actual user name on your computer!
-Next type:
+To get started with the tutorial type:

     ipython notebook

+This will open a new tab in your web browser with the same content as the github readme.md; however, the content is interactive through Jupyter (See http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).

 If this returns an error message such as "Command not found", please try running with: